smartgeber Logo

 What is UHD?

 UHD, or Ultra High Definition, refers to the resolution of the display.
-A UHD screen has a resolution of 3840 x 2160 pixels, which is four times the resolution of Full HD.
-This means you get more detail and clarity in the images, especially on larger screens.
+It typically means a resolution of 3840 x 2160 pixels, which is four times the resolution of Full HD (1080p).
+UHD provides sharper and more detailed images, especially on larger screens.

-When comparing OLED vs UHD in terms of picture quality, it's essential to note that they refer to different aspects of a display.
-OLED is about the technology used to create the image, while UHD is about the resolution.
-An OLED display can also be UHD, offering both high resolution and excellent color contrast.
+When comparing OLED vs UHD, it's important to understand that they refer to different aspects of a display.
+OLED is about the technology used to produce the image, while UHD is about the resolution.
+Therefore, they are not directly comparable, but they do affect the viewing experience in different ways.

 Cost Considerations